Personal loans with a co-applicant option from a regional bank.

 Not sure how much you need?
 With large, continuous projects like home improvements, a line of credit makes more sense: It grants you access to a large amount of funds to withdraw from as you go along.

-PNC Bank lines of credit are similar to their unsecured personal loans: They’re available from $1,000 to $35,000 and don’t require collateral.
-They’re also revolving — meaning that your access to funds doesn’t have an expiration date.
-Rates are variable and can be a bit higher than personal loans (typically starting at around 9.75%).
+PNC Bank lines of credit are similar to their unsecured personal loans.
+They’re available from $1,000 to $25,000 and don’t require collateral.
+PNC lines of credit are also revolving — your access to funds doesn’t have an expiration date.
+However, PNC Bank sets a minimum draw at $50 and interest is variable based on the Prime Rate.
+It typically starts around 9.75%.

 What are the benefits of PNC Bank personal loans?